 You can be a King.
 Beat the drum for justice.
 March to your own conscience.

-Featuring a dual narrative of the key moments of Dr. King’s life alongside a modern class as the students learn about him, this engaging story highlights principles that readers today can emulate in their own lives.
-As times change, Dr. King’s example remains, encouraging a new generation of children to take charge and change the world . . . to be a King.
+This dual narrative of Dr. King’s life and a modern class highlights timeless principles readers can emulate today.
+Dr. King’s example inspires a new generation to lead and change the world…to be a King.

 Through My Eyes by Ruby Bridges